elzalouy/EntertainmeApp/README.md

 # EntertainmeApp

-A webise for organizing entertainment, iniviting public and international artists, producing entertainment equipments.
+A Mobile for organizing entertainment, iniviting public and international artists, producing entertainment equipments.
   - Login / Register / login with Facebook and Google
   - Artists
   - Categories.